-This gluten free French silk pie is an oldie but goodie!
-It gets its name from the luscious silky smooth texture of the chocolate filling!!
+This Gluten Free French Silk Pie is an oldie but goodie.
+It gets its name from the luscious silky smooth texture of the chocolate filling!

 I remember making French silk pie when I was a teenager or a pre-teen.
 My sister found the recipe in one of those little Pillsbury Bake-off cookbooks my mom had.
-We both fell in love with this pie, but eventually the experts said that raw eggs were too dangerous to eat.
+We both fell in love with this pie, but eventually health experts said that raw eggs were too dangerous to eat.
 After that, I don’t remember ever making the pie again 😥

 What is French Silk Pie?